 My situation is not urgent; but, it requires planning.
 I was very dismayed that she never bothered to sit and talk to me.
 She just said this to me while we were still standing at the door.
 I feel there is something really wrong about the way she behaved.
 She is asking me to depend on my family after she met me at her door.
 Did it not occur to her that something was wrong?

 To conclude matters properly, I had to block her from my life.
 I am not going to enter her circle or talk to her students.
 What if they are subdued?
 Should I be handling them when I need solutions fast for issues about neglect of women.
 I cannot simply go and state to them, “Help me get in the right position fast because I am playing buddy for another abused woman who also needs help and I am running “Forgotten Femmes”.
-I cannot state this to her and her students because I am considering the entire circle a potentially unsafe environment.
+I cannot state this to her and her students because I am now thinking that this entire circle might have a toxic environment.

 Reality is that after meeting this Muslim woman and the Muslim man mentioned in the blog post “Be Aware Of Some Imams Or Muslim Me. who Are Trying To Handle #MeToo Discussions”, I have felt dismayed enough to think about this article, “Federal report finds 476 people died of domestic violence in Canada between 2010 and 2015”.
-I feel it’s the Muslim leaders like these who are responsible for how the Muslims around the world have been scapegoated as corrupt people who seek to oppress women.
+I feel that the Muslim leaders like these are responsible for how the Muslims around the world are being scapegoated as corrupt people who seek to oppress women.